kershrita/Data-Science-Roadmap/README.md

   - Importance of data science and it's tools.
   - Basic concepts, key terms.

-- **Session 2**: Introduction to Statistics
+- **Session 2**: Introduction to Statistics for Data Science
-  - Definition of statistics and its importance in data science.
+  - Introduction to statistics and its importance in data science.
-  - The role of statistics in data analysis, interpretation, and decision-making.
   - Types of data (Qualitative, Quantitive).
-  - Descriptive Statistics, Probability, Distributions ...
+  - Descriptive and inferential statistics.
   - Basic plots for visalizations to gain insights about data.
+  - Make decision in data science based on statistics.
-  - Assignment: Statistics questions sheet.
+  - Assignment: Practice example on descriptive statistics.

 ### Week 2: Data Collection and Data Cleaning
 - **Session 3**: SQL Data Collection and Initial Data Insights